Bloomberg

 Type your business, your city, your industry.
 Get back a one-page competitor report — the five operators nearby, their pricing signals, what reviews actually say, and three openings you can act on this quarter.

-Pull a Competitor Report →The intelligence desk
+Pull a Competitor Report →Five desks.
+One thesis.

 your competitors don't read.